rust-lang/rfcs/text/0000-types-team.md

 ### Active initiatives

-The currently active initiatives of the trait team are as follows:
+The currently active initiatives of the types team are as follows:

 * [Impl trait](https://rust-lang.github.io/impl-trait-initiative/): currently focused on RPITIT and TAIT
     * Membership: oli-obk, nikomatsakis, spastorino